How the Seahawks’ Riq Woolen hopes to become the NFL’s best cornerback

 Woolen took a big step when he was activated off the Physically Unable to Perform list Sunday after having had arthroscopic knee surgery in May.

-That allowed Woolen to take part in walk-throughs, but he has yet to step between the lines for afternoon practice.
-On Monday he went through a strenuous on-field workout after the walk-through, then returned without pads to watch practice from the sideline.
+That allowed Woolen to take part in walk-throughs, but he has yet to step between the lines for an afternoon practice.
+On Monday, he went through a strenuous on-field workout after the walk-through, then returned without pads to watch practice.

-“I’m anxious but at the same time, being patient,” he said.
+“I’m anxious but, at the same time, being patient,” he said.
 “I know when the time comes it’ll be time for me to be out there.
 So far I’ve been taking all the mental reps I can, and just doing whatever the coaching and training staff tell me to do.
 That way we can follow the plan where I can come back healthy and at the right time.”

 Woolen said he suffered the injury during a drill in May.